joelouthan/Theologicus/src/genesis/genesis04.md

 >
 >“I don’t know,” he replied.
 “Am I my brother’s guardian?”
 >
 >10 Then he said, “What have you done?
-Your brother’s blood cries out to me from the ground!
-11 So now you are cursed, alienated from the ground that opened its mouth to receive your brother’s blood you have shed.
-12 If you work the ground, it will never again give you its yield.
+Your brother’s blood cries out to me from the ground!So now you are cursed, alienated from the ground that opened its mouth to receive your brother’s blood you have shed.If you work the ground, it will never again give you its yield.
 You will be a restless wanderer on the earth.”
 >
->13 But Cain answered the LORD, “My punishment is too great to bear!
-14 Since you are banishing me today from the face of the earth, and I must hide from your presence and become a restless wanderer on the earth, whoever finds me will kill me.”
+>13 But Cain answered the LORD, “My punishment is too great to bear!Since you are banishing me today from the face of the earth, and I must hide from your presence and become a restless wanderer on the earth, whoever finds me will kill me.”
 >
 >15 Then the LORD replied to him, “In that case, whoever kills Cain will suffer vengeance seven times over.”
-And he placed a mark on Cain so that whoever found him would not kill him.
-16 Then Cain went out from the LORD’s presence and lived in the land of Nod, east of Eden.
+And he placed a mark on Cain so that whoever found him would not kill him.Then Cain went out from the LORD’s presence and lived in the land of Nod, east of Eden.
 >
 >17 Cain was intimate with his wife, and she conceived and gave birth to Enoch.
-Then Cain became the builder of a city, and he named the city Enoch after his son.
-18 Irad was born to Enoch, Irad fathered Mehujael (May-who-sha-el), Mehujael fathered Methushael (Meh-thu-sha-el), and Methushael fathered Lamech.
-19 Lamech took two wives for himself, one named Adah (A-da) and the other named Zillah.
-20 Adah bore Jabal; he was the first of the nomadic herdsmen.
-21 His brother was named Jubal; he was the first of all who play the lyre and the flute.
-22 Zillah bore Tubal-cain, who made all kinds of bronze and iron tools.
+Then Cain became the builder of a city, and he named the city Enoch after his son.Irad was born to Enoch, Irad fathered Mehujael (May-who-sha-el), Mehujael fathered Methushael (Meh-thu-sha-el), and Methushael fathered Lamech.Lamech took two wives for himself, one named Adah (A-da) and the other named Zillah.Adah bore Jabal; he was the first of the nomadic herdsmen.His brother was named Jubal; he was the first of all who play the lyre and the flute.Zillah bore Tubal-cain, who made all kinds of bronze and iron tools.
 Tubal-cain’s sister was Naamah (Na-a-mah).
 >
 >23 Lamech said to his wives:
 >Adah and Zillah, hear my voice;